Hemothorax Treatment & Management

 Fibrothorax is a late uncommon complication that can result from retained hemothorax.
 Thoracotomy and decortication are required for treatment.

 Needle aspiration of a hemothorax is generally not indicated for definitive treatment.
-Even in cases of nontraumatic hemothorax that are not identified until diagnostic needle aspiration is performed, complete evacuation of these collections often requires treatment with tube thoracostomy, similar to hemothoraces resulting from other causes.
+Even in cases of nontraumatic hemothorax that are not identified until diagnostic needle aspiration is performed, complete evacuation of these collections often requires treatment with tube thoracostomy, much as with hemothoraces resulting from other causes.

 Emergency Department Care